Change ringing: Technique and physics

 Today, some towers have as many as sixteen bells that can be rung together, though six or eight bells are more common.
 The highest pitch bell is known as the treble, and the lowest is the tenor.
-For convenience, the bells are referred to by number, with the treble being number 1 and the other bells numbered by their pitch—2,3,4, etc.—sequentially down the scale.
+In some towers, a bell larger than a tenor that is present would be called a bourdon.
+The bourdon is not part of the change ringing peal; it is hung from a pivoted beam.
+For convenience, the bells are referred to by number, with the treble being number 1 and the other bells numbered by their pitch—2, 3, 4, etc.—sequentially down the scale.
 (This system often seems counter-intuitive to musicians, who are used to a numbering that ascends with pitch.)
 The bells are usually tuned to a diatonic major scale, with the tenor bell being the tonic (or key) note of the scale.
 Some towers contain additional bells so that different subsets of the full number can be rung, still to a diatonic scale.
 For instance, many 12-bell towers have a flat sixth, which if rung instead of the normal number 6 bell allows 2 to 9 to be rung as light diatonic octave; other variations are also possible.

 The bells in a tower reside in the bell chamber or belfry usually with louvred windows to enable the sound to escape.

 The bells are mounted within a bellframe of steel or wood.
 Each bell is suspended from a headstock fitted on trunnions (plain or non-friction bearings) mounted to the belfry framework so that the bell assembly can rotate.
 When stationary in the down position, the centre of mass of the bell and clapper is appreciably below the centreline of the trunnion supports, giving a pendulous effect to the assembly, and this dynamic is controlled by the ringer's rope.
 The headstock is fitted with a wooden stay, which, in conjunction with a slider, limits maximum rotational movement to a little less than 370 degrees.
 To the headstock a large wooden wheel is fitted and to which a rope is attached.
 The rope wraps and unwraps on the rim of the wheel as the bell rotates backwards and forwards.
 This is full circle ringing and quite different from fixed or limited motion bells, which chime.
 Within the bell the clapper is constrained to swing in the direction that the bell swings.
 The clapper is a rigid steel or wrought iron bar with a large ball to strike the bell.
 The thickest part of the mouth of bell is called the soundbow and it is against this that the ball strikes.
 Beyond the ball is a flight, which controls the speed of the clapper.
 In very small bells this can be nearly as long as the rest of the clapper.